rust-lang/book/second-edition/nostarch/chapter03.md

 statement in itself.

 Statements do not return values.
-Therefore, you can’t assign a `let` statement to another variable, as the following code tries to do:
+Therefore, you can’t assign a `let` statement to another variable, as the following code tries to do; you’ll get an error:

 Filename: src/main.rs